 7. Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections?

-Yes, the medical school has adequate sustainability requirements for food and beverages and is engaged in efforts to increase food and beverage sustainability.
-There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+3 Yes, the medical school has adequate sustainability requirements for food and beverages and is engaged in efforts to increase food and beverage sustainability.
+2 There are sustainability guidelines for food and beverages, but they are insufficient or optional.
 The medical school is engaged in efforts to increase food and beverage sustainability.

-There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+1 There are sustainability guidelines for food and beverages, but they are insufficient or optional.
 The medical school is not engaged in efforts to increase food and beverage sustainability.
-0 There are no sustainability guidelines for food and b There are no sustainability guidelines for food and beverages.
+0 There are no sustainability guidelines for food and beverages.
+Score explanation: This is not in practise.

 8. Does the medical school or associated institution apply sustainability criteria when making decisions about supply procurement?
 3 Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
 2 There are sustainability guidelines for supply procurement, but they are insufficient or optional.
 The medical school is engaged in efforts to increase sustainability of procurement.
 1 There are sustainability guidelines for supply procurement, but they are insufficient or optional.
 The medical school is not engaged in efforts to increase sustainability of procurement.
 0 There are no sustainability guidelines for supply procurement.